 The name of the organization is the Standards Alumni Association, hereinafter referred to as the Association.

-(A) Membership in the Association is open to all persons formerly associated with either NBS or NIST, or currently associated with NIST, and/or their spouses.
+(A) Membership in the Association is open to all persons formerly associated with either NBS or NIST, or currently associated with NIST, and to surviving spouses of deceased persons who qualified for membership.

 (B) Members are in good standing provided they are up-to-date in payment of their dues.